1. FC Union Berlin: Restart as Union Berlin (1961–1990)

 The East German state-owned film studio DEFA produced a documentary about the supporters of 1.
 FC Union Berlin in 1989.
-The documentary is called "And Fridays at the Green Hell" and follows a group of supporters of 1.
+The documentary is called And Fridays at the Green Hell and follows a group of supporters of 1.
 FC Union Berlin to both home and away matches during the 1987–88 season.

 2. Bundesliga era (1990–2019)

 After German reunification in 1990, the team continued to perform well on the field, but almost collapsed financially.
-They managed to hang on through some tight times and find sponsorship, but only after winning their division in both 1993 and 1994 and each time being denied a license to play in the 2.
+They managed to hang on and find sponsorship, but only after winning their division in both 1993 and 1994 and each time being denied a license to play in the 2.
 Bundesliga due to their financial problems.
 The club had another close brush with financial failure in 1997.

 Union again came close to advancing to the 2.
 Bundesliga in 1998–99 and 1999–2000, but were disappointed.
 They were finally successful in 2000–01, under Bulgarian manager Georgi Vasilev, easily winning the Regionalliga Nord (III) and moving up a division to become the city's second most popular side.
 That same year they appeared in the final of the German Cup where they lost 0–2 to FC Schalke 04, and advanced as far as the second round in UEFA Cup before being put out by Bulgarian side PFC Litex Lovech.
 The club slipped to the Regionalliga Nord (III) in 2004–05 and then to the NOFV-Oberliga Nord (IV) in 2005–06, but returned to third division play after capturing the Oberliga title.
 In 2008–09, Union became one of the founding clubs of the new 3.
 Liga, and its inaugural champion, securing first place and promotion to the 2.
 Bundesliga on 10 May.